PowVT/MIP6-adaptive-resources/MIP6_application_adaptive.md

     - [xDai Flow Diagram](https://photos.app.goo.gl/eTBWTbvw6SaHnPFk8)

 5. Link any available audits of the project.
 Both procedural and smart contract focused audits.

-    - The pilot implementation in October will be the first procedural use of the application.
+The pilot implementation in October will be the first procedural use of the application.

 6. Link to any active communities relating to your project.

-    - None
+None, the project has not been released to the public.

 7. How is the applying collateral type currently used?

-	Currently, the Adaptive App is not being used in production.
-Smart contracts are finalized, but the application itself has not been released.
-We are working on thoroughly testing the application and fine tuning for our use case with precious metals.
+	Current claim creation involves paper certificates, which are usually filled in by hand and have little connection to the physical product itself.
+Physical records can be easily manipulated, which corrupts the due diligence process and mitigates trust in the system.
+Our application removes the need to rely on physical certificates of due diligence and creates a digital representation of the production claim which, due to the blockchain, cannot be manipulated and is always auditable.
+The current ICGLR certificate based system in place has cost millions of dollars to implement, standardize and enforce.
+Our solution provides an efficient method of creating accurate digital claims which can be easily audited due to the nature of blockchain transactions.
+This claim system enables downstream brands to contribute directly to the costs of upstream due diligence.
+Downstream brands buying an Adaptive ‘claim token’ do so knowing the product was produced in accordance with local environmental and labor standards.

+This type of business model is accomplished by utilizing a Letter of Credit to facilitate trade finance.
+This type of financing allows the seller of the goods to accept a broad range of order volumes with fast processing times, enabled by the upfront financing.
 Using a Letter of Credit in trade finance is nothing new and popularity has increased since the pandemic due to large fluctuations in global order volumes.
-This type of financing allows the seller of the goods to accept a broad range of order volumes with fast processing times, enabled by the upfront financing.
 When focusing on African trade, fewer banks are engaging in trade finance due to anti-money laundering and know-your-customer regulations.
 This leads to an increase in the trade finance gap which favors the large enterprises over the small and medium operations.
 We hope that by providing a means of financing to these types of businesses, the trade finance gap will be reduced and enable the smaller organizations to participate sustainably in the global economy.

 In previous years, a majority of the product coming from the small and medium sized mining enterprises ended up being smuggled or misrepresented in order to maximize profits while avoiding fees and taxes.
 This leads to a lot of products not being properly documented and unsustainably produced.
 This is a major headache for the downstream buyers of these products.
 Refiners in Europe and abroad adhere to more stringent laws which require proper due diligence when purchasing commodities coming from high risk countries/ regions.
 This is why our platform focuses on the documentation of these claims while also facilitating a means of finance which will support the mining infrastructure as well as the mining community that works to create the claims.

-    - Currently, the Adaptive App is not being used in production.
-Smart contracts are finalized, but the application itself has not been released.
-With the help of Maker we can provide the final piece of our trade finance protocol.
-Ultimately, this type of claim system can be used in a variety of trade scenarios, but we hope to first focus on the resposible trade in minerals and metals industry.
-These metals are integral to the electric vehicle and tech sector, with demand expected to rise significantly in the coming years.
+We believe providing short-term trade finance is generally low risk when following proper due-diligence procedures.

 8. Does one organization bear legal responsibility for the collateral?
 What jurisdiction does that organization reside in?

-    - Yes, the legal responsibility would lie in Adaptive Resources.
+Yes, the legal responsibility would lie in Adaptive Resources.
 Adaptive Resources LLC is a Delaware, USA company.

 9. Where does exchange for the asset occur?

-    - Adaptive Claim tokens are created/bought/sold through the Adaptive app.
+Adaptive Claim tokens are created/bought/sold through the Adaptive app.
 Here all claim tokens are minted and sold.
-    - Financing for the Letter of Credit will be exchanged via (Dai stablecoins?)
+Financing for the Letter of Credit will be exchanged via xDai stablecoins.

 10. (Optional) Has your project obtained any legal opinions or memoranda regarding the regulatory standing of the token or an explanation of the same from the perspective of any jurisdiction?
 If so, those materials should be provided for community review.

+Adaptive Resources adheres to the requirements of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
+For projects pertaining to the Gold industry, all work will be aligned with LBMA ASM Guidance.
+For projects pertaining to Tin, Tungsten, and Tantalum (3T), all work will be aligned with the RMI/RMAP smelter requirements.

+In alignment with OECD Due Diligence Guidence, we will neither tolerate, contribute to, assist with, or facilitate the commission of: Any forms of torture, inhumane, and degrading treatment, and form of forced/ or child labor.
+Human rights violations and abuses such as widespread sexual violence.
+War crimes or other serious violations of international humanitarian law, crimes against humanity, or genocide.

+Adaptive resources and our partners will immediately suspend or discontinue engagement with our counterparty where we identify a reasonable risk that they are sourcing from, linked to, or committing any serious abuses defined above.

 11. (Optional) Describe whether there are any regulatory registrations for the token and provide related documentation (including an explanation of any past or existing interactions with any regulatory authorities, regardless of jurisdiction), if applicable.